anodyne/docs/helpful-links.md

 ## Learning CSS

-All of Nova's themes rely on a heavy dose of Cascading Style Sheets (CSS) to do all of the styling.
-If you want to change styling for a theme or create your own theme, learning how to write CSS is crucial.
+All of Nova's skins rely on a heavy dose of Cascading Style Sheets (CSS) to do all of the styling.
+If you want to change styling for a skin or create your own skin, learning how to write CSS is crucial.
 These resources will get you on your way.

 - [Codecademy - Learn CSS](https://www.codecademy.com/learn/learn-css)
 - [How to learn CSS](https://www.smashingmagazine.com/2019/01/how-to-learn-css/)